Max-Pursche/Holdem-Project/README.md

 I want to add:
 - chips and chip counts,
 - users being able to initialize a game of players with chips and playing multiple rounds,
-- visuals during the graphics portion,
+- visuals during the graphics portion of this class,
-- fleshing out evaluatePlayers() to check for high card of a straight
+- fleshing out evaluatePlayers() to check for high card of a straight/ flush,
 - the royal flush

 ##Bugs